swansondesigns/ts-proposal-wp/docs/sections/deliverables/analytics-tracking.md

 # Analytics & Tracking

-## Google Tag Manager Implementation
+## Google Tag Manager Integration

-We'll provide full integration with Google Tag Manager to enable comprehensive tracking and analytics for the Tri-State website.
+We'll integrate Google Tag Manager into the Tri-State website to enable analytics and tracking capabilities.

-### Complete GTM Setup
+### GTM Container Implementation

+The website will include:

-We'll implement a properly configured Google Tag Manager container across your entire website:
+-   Google Tag Manager container properly installed across all pages

-- GTM container installation on all pages
-- Proper data layer implementation
-- Testing and verification of tracking
+-   Correct placement in both header and body sections
-- Documentation of the setup
+-   Testing to verify the container loads correctly

-### Custom Event Tracking

-Beyond basic page views, we'll implement tracking for key user actions:

-- Form submissions
-- Document downloads
-- Video plays
-- External link clicks
-- Scroll depth tracking
-- Custom interactions specific to your needs

-### Conversion Tracking

-We'll set up tracking for your important conversion goals:

-- Contact form completions
-- Newsletter signups
-- Document access requests
-- Key page visits
-- Goal completions

-### Advanced Configuration

-As needed, we can implement:

-- Cross-domain tracking if you have multiple domains
-- Enhanced e-commerce tracking if applicable
-- Custom dimensions and metrics
-- Integration with other marketing platforms
+This provides the foundation for Tri-State to configure their own tracking, analytics, and marketing pixels through the Google Tag Manager interface without requiring additional website changes.

+---

+## Questions

+**Additional Analytics Requirements**: Are there any other analytics, tracking, or measurement tools that need to be integrated into the website?